MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/admin-console-tips.md

     - **Select all**: Selects all properties and values.
 You can also use the keyboard shortcut **Ctrl** + **A**.

-    - **Save results as**: Saves selected properties and values to a comma-separated values (CSV) file that you specify.
+    - **Save results as**: Saves all properties and values to a comma-separated values (CSV) file that you specify.

 :::image type="content" source="media/6890051-copy-discovery-data.png" alt-text="Screenshot of device properties to copy discovery data" lightbox="media/6890051-copy-discovery-data.png":::